marcenacp/marcenacp.github.io/content/indexing-in-database.md

 The cost of this lookup is linear in the size of the database, which is computationally not acceptable in the era of big data.
 We call this algorithmic complexity `O(n)` where `n` is the number of rows in the database.

 Now imagine our database was a bit more complex.
-For example, `persons` have many `addresses`.
-If you are retrieving a certain address of a certain person, you'd have to look through all addresses of all persons (`O(n x m)`).
+For example, `persons` may have many `addresses`.
+If you are retrieving the address of a particular person, you'd have to look through all addresses of all persons (`O(n x m)`).

-So, looking up a record in a big table is not an ordinary operation.
-Joining tables makes the problem more obvious.
+So, looking up a record on a big table is not an ordinary operation.
+Joining tables amplifies the problem.
 That's where indexes come to play.

 ---

 # Hash indexes

-You have obviously used indexes in books:
+You have already used indexes in books:

 ![Image](/index-book.jpeg)